espressif/esp-adf/docs/en/get-started/get-started-esp32-lyrat.rst

 This guide provides users with functional descriptions, configuration options for ESP32-LyraT V4.3 audio development board, as well as how to get started with the ESP32-LyraT board.
 Check section `Other Versions of LyraT`_, if you have different version of this board.

-The ESP32-LyraT is a hardware platform designed for the dual-core ESP32 audio applications, e.g., Wi-Fi or BT audio speakers, speech-based remote controllers, smart-home appliances with audio functionality(ies), etc.
+The ESP32-LyraT is a hardware platform designed for the dual-core ESP32 audio applications, e.g., Wi-Fi or BT audio speakers, speech-based remote controllers, connected smart-home appliances with one or more audio functionality, etc.

+The ESP32-LyraT is a stereo audio board.
+If you are looking for a mono audio board, intended for lower end applications, check :doc:`get-started-esp32-lyrat-mini`.

 What You Need